You surely have chosen one of the most divisive issues of this country to support.

 "Let us say to the immigrant not that we hope he will learn English, but that he has got to learn it.
 Let the immigrant who does not learn it go back.
 He has got to consider the interest of the United States or he should not stay here.
 He must be made to see that his opportunities in this country depend upon his knowing English and observing American standards.
 The employer cannot be permitted to regard him only as an industrial asset.

 "We must in every way possible encourage the immigrant to rise, help him up, give him a chance to help himself.
 If we try to carry him he may well prove not well worth carrying.
-We must in turn insist upon his showing the same standard of fealty to this country and to join with us in raising the level of our common American citizenship."
+We must in turn insist upon his showing the same standard of fealty to this country and to join with us in raising the level of our common American citizenship."and

 "In the first place we should insist that if the immigrant who comes here does in good faith become an American and assimilates himself to us, he shall be treated on an exact equality with every one else, for it is an outrage to discriminate against any such man because of creed or birthplace or origin.
 But this is predicated upon the man’s becoming in very fact an American and nothing but an American.